Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

     you're only billed for the minimal amount of resources that are made unavailable by your job.

 This choice is something you need to think about in advance and there are no easy guidelines.
-Simply say "use the first strategy if your job fills whole nodes anyway and the second one otherwise unless you'd need more than 4 nodes" doesn't make sense as your job may be so sensitive to its mapping to resources that it could perform very badly in the second case.
+Simply say "use the first strategy if your job fills whole nodes anyway and the second one otherwise" doesn't make sense as your job may be so sensitive to its mapping to resources that it could perform very badly in the second case.
-The real problem is that there is no good way in Slurm to ask for a number of L3 cache domains (CPU chiplets), a number of NUMA domains or a number of sockets and also no easy way to always do the proper binding if you would get resources that way (but that is something that can only be understood after the next session).
+The real problem is that there is no good way in Slurm to ask for a number of L3 cache regions (CPU chiplets), a number of NUMA node or a number of sockets and also no easy way to always do the proper binding if you would get resources that way (but that is something that can only be understood after the next session).
 If a single job needs only a half node and if all jobs take about the same time anyway, it might be better to bundle them by hand in jobs and do a proper mapping of each subjob on the available resources (e.g., in case of two jobs on a CPU node, map each on a socket).